Herbies team Herbies

 Bill

-Not only is it possible, but is often times the best option.
-I can only kind of agree w the previous comment that says plants from seed yield more because of root mass.
-In the case of moving a clone from indoor to out very early in the season the plant will have a ton of time to veg and gain root mass.
-IT WOULD MAKE MORE SENSE that a rooted clone transplanted outside will yield better than if you were to put a seed in the ground at the same time.
+Not only is it possible, but it is often the best option.
+I can't agree more with the previous comment that plants started from seed yield more because of the root mass.
+In the case of moving a clone from indoors to outdoors very early in the season, the plant will have a ton of time to vegetate and gain root mass.
+It would be more likely that a rooted clone transplanted outside would produce better than if you were to put a seed in the ground at the same time.

 0